Wrapping Haptic Displays Around Robot Arms to Communicate Learning

 This study shows that the sensations produced by our wrapped haptic display match the psychometric measures for other haptic devices.
-The fingertip JNDs were in close agreement with those found in the literature.
-Additionally, qualitative data showed that users felt safe interacting with the display.
-The users were able to distinguish pressure changes without a specific task context and visual feedback.
-The qualitative and quantitative data show that the wrapped display fulfilled the requirements outlined in Section \ref{Requirements}.
-Overall, we demonstrated that the soft wrapped haptic display can perform as well as other haptic devices (both rigid or soft) in displaying tactile signals without encumbering interaction.
+Both quantitative and qualitative results show that users were able to distinguish pressure changes over time without a specific task context.
+Overall, we demonstrated that the soft-wrapped haptic display can perform as well as other haptic devices in displaying tactile signals.